1976 Zaire Ebola virus outbreak: Epidemiology

 Peter Piot, a microbiologist and physician who investigated the ensuing epidemic, concluded that it was inadvertently caused by the Sisters of Yambuku Mission Hospital, who had given unnecessary vitamin injections to pregnant women in their prenatal clinic without sterilizing the needles and syringes.
 There were five total syringes and needles that were being used by this nursing staff for multiple days.
 These medical materials were rinsed between uses with the use of only warm water.
 Then, at the end of their shift, the nurses would boil the needles and syringes in water, and no other sterilization methods were utilized.
 This was not an effective enough sterilization process as the Ebola virus was able to be spread from an initial unidentified infected person and spread through this hospital.
 The International Commission team was able to back up this theory by their epidemiological study showing a correlation between injection history and Ebola cases and then consequently the spreading through person to person.

 In all, 318 cases of Ebola were identified in Zaire, and 280 resulted in death.
 An additional 284 cases and 151 deaths occurred in nearby South Sudan in an unrelated outbreak.
 Yambuku Mission Hospital was closed after 11 of its 17 staff members died.
 Belgian nuns serving the community were also infected, and two of them died, along with Mayinga N'Seka, a Zairean nurse, after the group was transported to Kinshasa.
 With assistance from the WHO, the outbreak was eventually contained by quarantining local villagers in their communities, sterilizing medical equipment, and providing protective clothing to medical personnel.
-The small Congolese Air Force provided helicopters to allow the outbreak team to visit 550 villages in the area.
+The small Zairian Air Force provided helicopters to allow the outbreak team to visit 550 villages in the area.
 Cases were documented in 55 of the 550 villages surveyed.
 The majority of cases were detected in the first four weeks of September, and the last detected probable case died on 5 November 1976.

 The table below summarizes the eleven outbreaks that have occurred in the DRC since 1976: